 That Christmas, I learned that love language is not “universal” in the ways we think, especially with children.
 They don’t need us to shower them in material things.
-They need us to shower them in attention and affection and not always in the ways we expect.
-Mostly what my coach and I did that break was pick him up and take him home from every practice so his mom didn’t have to worry about it.
+They need us to shower them with attention and affection and not always in the ways we expect.
+Mostly what my coach and I did that break was picked him up and take him home from every practice so his mom didn’t have to worry about it.

 And we played ball.
 I sat in that gym while my husband played basketball with my favorite teenager for hours after practice.
 No talking, no crying, just turning all his emotions into jump shots and the world’s biggest hug when we took him home.
 That’s all he needed.

 It was hard for me, a lot harder than I thought it would be.
 I wanted to talk about it.
 But I had to learn to sit back and love him the way he needed me to, in his language.

 It’s the simple things, like the back of my game day shirt having his last name, that has been the most impactful moments of being his “mama”; because when that boy saw that I meant it when I said I would put his name there, he cried.

 Those weeks taught me a lot about teenagers and how to love them anyways.

 My husband has a lot of players that have called me mama, even if they don’t have a bedroom at my house like my “firstborn.”
 Players who are sometimes hard to like, not exactly ones I would “choose” to call me mama.